LightBurnSoftware/Documentation/Toolbars.md

 ![FileListWindow](/img/FileListWindow.png)

 Hit the Refresh button to query your controller for the list of hosted files.
 You can select a file and press Start to cut it, Delete to remove it from the controller, or Download to save it locally.
-Pressing Upload will let you choose a local cut file to send to the controller (this is not the same as the current job, which you can upload with the "Send" button in the Laser window - see the [Machine Instructions](MachineInstructions.md) page for more details)
+Pressing Upload will let you choose a local cut file to send to the controller (this is not the same as the current job, which you can upload with the "Send" button in the Laser window - see the [Machine Instructions](MachineInstructions.md) page for more details).
+Be careful with the Delete All Files button.

 [Return to Top](#Top)